Phoenician papyrus letters

-The Phoenician papyrus letters are the only two known papyrus letters written in Phoenician.
+The Phoenician papyrus letters are the only two in that language that have survived.
+Both papyrus letters were found in Egypt and first published by Noël Aimé-Giron.
 The first was discovered in Cairo in 1939, and the second in Saqqara in 1940.
-Both letters were first published by Noël Aimé-Giron.

 Saqqara letter (KAI 50)

 The Saqqara Phoenician letter is a papyrus letter written in the Phoenician language that was found in a mastaba well in Saqqara, Egypt, in 1940.
 It is one of only two known papyrus letters written in Phoenician.

 The letter is written from a woman to another woman, both speaking Phoenician but living in Egypt.
 The letter reads as follows:

 To Arishut daughter of Eshmunyaton: Tell my sister Arishuth, your sister Bisha said: Are you in good health?
 I, too, am in good health.
 I bless you to Baalsaphon and all the gods of Tahpanhas so that they may keep you always in good health.
 I have indeed received the silver that you have sent me; 320 shekels and a quarter...
 This was all the silver that belonged to me...
 And you have sent me the document of discharge that...